Chapter 15.25

 Unless specifically exempted, all private signs must comply with the provisions of this chapter.
 The installation of new private signs, the replacement of existing private signs, or the repair of existing private signs as specified in this chapter must be authorized through the issuance of a sign permit.

-1. Temporary, on-site real estate signs;
+1. Temporary real estate signs;

 2. Temporary political campaign signs not to exceed eight square feet;